danielsaidi/website_danielsaidi/collections/_posts/2021/2021-01-15-removing-uikit-support-in-keyboardkit.md

 * Change many protocols
 * Remove non-observable contexts and make the observable ones exclusive
 * ...plus much more

+This is when I also will deprecate all files in the `UIKit` folder and move it to the `_Deprecated` folder.
+These parts of the library will be frozen after this, and not touched until the major release is done.

 ## Release